 If you’ve taken the plunge into self-employment, congrats on being your own boss!
 Whether you’re working as a contractor or making money in the fast-growing sharing economy, don’t forget you may need to pay quarterly estimated taxes.
-The next quarterly estimated tax payment deadline for the 2019 tax year is coming up on January 15th, 2020.
+The first quarterly estimated tax payment deadline for the 2020 tax year has now been extended to July 15, 2020.

 Are you prepared?
 If not, don’t worry – we’ve got the info you need to know!

 In the United States, we have a “pay as you go” tax system.
 That means that the government expects to receive most of your taxes throughout the year.
 Because of this, employees have a certain amount of taxes automatically withheld from their paychecks.

 On the other hand, if you are self-employed as a freelancer, contractor or home-based entrepreneur, you most likely don’t have taxes withheld from your pay throughout the year and are instead subject to quarterly estimated taxes.
 In general, you are expected to pay estimated taxes if you expect to owe $1,000 or more annually for your taxes.